Caring old cats with love

 You may want to avoid it, or you may want to take them to your veterinarian and see if maybe there could be a benefit for some painkillers.
 But you can keep their coat nice and shiny.
 That really helps it with their self-grooming.
 It makes sure to make it feel better as well.

-Just by paying a little bit of attention to those hard to reach areas around the back of the body if you have a longer-haired cat it will also help to reduce the number of hair mats that they form which can often be a big issue for older cats.
+Just paying a little bit of attention to those hard-to-reach areas around the back of the body if you have a longer-haired cat will also help to reduce the number of hair mats that they form which can often be a big issue for older cats.

 You’re just take off a little ellipse of skin.
 Better you use electric clippers to cut out the mats, so you can certainly do that at home if you have a pair of electric clippers.
 But we really warn people not to use scissors to remove hair mats from any cat.